Digital holographic imaging for free surfaces of superfluid helium: Statistical evaluation of the symmetry origin

 with some amplitude $h_{mn}$ and residual noise $\eta$.
 Each spatial point of $h_{\text{rec},\omega}$ is then treated as a sample and the temporal values $t$ as features.
 In this representation, all spatial points share nearly the same time dependence at frequency $\omega$, differing only by a complex multiplicative factor $h_{mn}$.
 Consequently, the temporal signals across samples are highly correlated.

 Principal Component Analysis (PCA)~\cite{huamin2017pca} identifies orthogonal directions in feature space (here, temporal patterns) that capture the most significant variance in the dataset.
 Because the frequency filtering leaves almost all the variance concentrated in a single coherent oscillatory pattern, the first principal component aligns with the dominant temporal waveform at $\omega$.
 By projecting the signal onto the first principal component, we reconstruct the spatial profile of that mode.
 Fig.~\ref{fig:s:wet-pca} shows the first five principal components obtained through PCA for the peaks selected in Fig.~\ref{fig:results-wet}a, sorted in descending order of their explained variances, which quantifies the percentage of the signal variance explained by each component.
 PCA decomposes the time series of all peaks into a dominant principal component explaining more than $85\%$ of the signals in most cases.
+Note that the second principal components in Fig.~\ref{fig:s:wet-pca} appear to correspond to the modes explained by the first principal components but rotated by 90 degrees.

 The first principal component of each PSD peak and its frequency are used to find the corresponding normal mode, as shown in Fig.~\ref{fig:results-wet}b.
 For that, we perform a least-squares regression of the experimental waveforms with the Bessel functions~\eqref{eq:normal} to estimate the centre of the experimental cell, i.e., our symmetry origin.
 As part of the fitting procedure, an arbitrary phase is also determined to account for the mode's angular orientation.
 As shown in Fig.~\ref{fig:s:bessel}, mode A, corresponding to the $(m,n) = (1,0)$ mode, appears nearly as a tilted plane within the field of view (dashed white circle).
 As a result, any point along the nodal line (dark region) may yield a plausible, but potentially incorrect, estimate of the symmetry centre.
 Accordingly, the fitting of mode A in Fig.~\ref{fig:results-wet}b presents a strong bias in the determination of the centre of origin.